blros/urarina-wax/index.md

 This project supports the  effort of the Urarina people to preserve their cultural heritage and knowledge.
 It is is committed to decolonization in digital knowledge production.

+More information on decolonized digital knowledge production can be found here.

 More information about the Urarina Heritage Project can be found here.